Japanese stocks have been out of favor for decades. But Warren Buffett just bought five of them. What does he know?

 The TOPIX trades for less than 15 times earnings, compared with a price/earnings ratio of about 21 times for the S&P 500, and the TOPIX trades for 1.2 times book, versus 3.9 times for the S&P.

 Therefore, Japan is likely to offer investors lower downside risk than the high-flying tech darlings in America.
 Buffett being the world’s foremost value investor, this surely played into his calculations.
-Finally, with the U.S. dollar weakening over the last couple of months, Buffett is betting that this trend will continue.
+Finally, with the U.S. dollar weakening over the last few months, Buffett is betting that this trend will continue.

 I suggest that you follow Buffett’s lead, and perhaps have the opportunity to do even better than the “Oracle of Omaha,” by considering two Japanese stock ideas that are off the radar screen of most investors.